Center for Applied Intelligent Systems Research (CAISR)

 The Center for Applied Intelligent Systems Research (CAISR), is a long-term research program on intelligent systems established by Halmstad University.
 The program is funded by the University and the Knowledge Foundation with support from Swedish Industry.

 The scientific focus for the Center for Applied Intelligent System Research (CAISR) is “aware” intelligent systems – human aware, situation aware, and self-aware.
 These systems can communicate with people, assess people's intentions and combine different sources of information to get an overall picture and monitor themselves.
 The subject expertise in the center is in signal analysis, machine learning and mechatronics.
-CAISR also has an emphasis on cooperating systems, in line with the research focus for the research environment Information Technology.
+CAISR also has an emphasis on cooperating systems, in line with the research focus for the research environment Embedded and Intelligent Systems (EIS).

 CAISR is a multidisciplinary research center with researchers from different areas.
 Our research directions are governed by the needs of society and are done in collaboration with our industrial partners.